evkx/evkx.github.io/content/models/tesla/model_3/Model_3_Long_Range/_index.md

 The Tesla Model 3 Long Range comes equipped with one sound system option:

-- **Tesla Premium Sound:**: Features 17 speakers and delivers a maximum output of 560 watts.
+- **Tesla Premium Sound:** Features 17 speakers and delivers a maximum output of 560 watts.

 Additionally, the model includes 3 USB-C connections as standard.